alexeyraspopov/dgelong/readme.md

 Set of useful first-class structures which allow to you get rid of your developer's pain.

+ * *Flatten* by default.
+ * Minimal API sufrace area.
+ * Full interoperability between all structures and JavaScript natives.

 ## Maybe

 	function square(n) {